docknetwork/dock-tutorials/did-creation/README.md

 } from '@docknetwork/sdk/utils/misc';
 ```

 As mentioned above we need a Dock DID and a seed.
 The `dockDID` variable contains our new Dock DID, and the `keySeed` variable is our key's seed.
-Sr25519 keys use a 32-byte hex string.
+Sr25519 keys use a 32-byte hex string, so we will generate a random one for this tutorial.
 We will set these global variables below our import statements like so:
 ```javascript
 // DID will be generated randomly const dockDID = createNewDockDID();